Berry Cheong

 • Place the lid on the jar, and place the jar in a place away from direct sunlight, at room temperature.

-• Once all the sugar has dissolved, you may move the cheong into the fridge for long term storage.
+• Move the cheong into the fridge for long term storage.
 There is no need to stir daily anymore.

 • The cheong may undergo alcoholic fermentation.
 If fizziness or a hissing sound is heard when you open the jar, or the cheong tastes alcoholic-like, move the jar to the fridge to slow down the fermentation.